 Missouri State University-West Plains seeks and welcomes applications from all qualified students, including students who have chosen to complete high school course work through alternative means.
 The two most common alternative means are: 1) completing a home-school curriculum that is the equivalent of a high-school diploma; and 2) earning a high-school diploma from a private school that has not received accreditation from the state or a regional accrediting association.
-Students who are 17 years of age or older and have completed high school by one these means an official may apply as degree-seeking students.
+Students who are 17 years of age or older and have completed high school by one these means may apply as degree-seeking students.

 If seeking financial aid, complete the FAFSA and scholarship application and submit any required supporting documents as early as possible to allow time for processing prior to the first day of the semester.